npm/rfcs/accepted/0050-exclude-node-modules-from-time-machine.md

 ### Chosen approach

-The opt-in default is the conservative choice: npm does not silently alter backup behaviour, but provides a first-class, project-level knob for developers who actively want their `node_modules` excluded.
+The opt-in default is the conservative choice: npm does not silently alter backup behaviour, but provides a first-class, either project-level or global knob for developers who actively want their `node_modules` excluded.
 Writing the xattr value as a plain string is the simplest correct implementation — no native add-on, no binary plist generation, no dependency on slow system utilities.